Praise be to the Lord, to God our Savior,

 who daily bears our burdens. — Psalm 68:19

 In Judaism, the blessings we say over food are very specific.
 For example, there is a blessing designated for fruit and an entirely different blessing for vegetables.
-There is a special blessing for grape products like juice or wine, and another for bread.
+There is a special blessing for grape products, like juice or wine, and another for bread.
 Then, there is a separate blessing for cake, cookies, and other products made with flour other than bread.
-And finally, there is a blessing for everything else, which covers any food if one is not sure what blessing to say.
+Finally, there is a blessing for everything else, which covers any food if one is not sure what blessing to say!

 Why is the Jewish system of blessings so complicated?
 One might suggest that we should simply recite that final, all-inclusive blessing for all food and leave it at that.
 Why do we need so many variations of blessings for food?